justinwj/Visio-Diagram-Generator/plan docs/strategy.md

   - Include summary/overview pages in each file for context when crossing boundaries.
 - **Diagnostics:**
   Emit metadata or warnings anytime a chunk splits to a new VSDX, so users can audit overflow and maintain traceability.
+***

-# Turn Visio Features off
+# Turn Visio Features Off
-Certain Visio features can be turned off or programmatically suppressed while generating diagrams with .NET automation or VBA.
-This helps produce more predictable, planner-driven output by limiting Visio’s automatic behaviors that may interfere with algorithmic layouts.()
+Certain Visio behaviors can be toggled while the runner is generating diagrams so the planner's geometry stays intact and Visio does not "fix" algorithmic layouts.

-Features You Can Disable or Control
+## Features You Can Disable or Control
-    1. Connector Routing & Reroute
+### 1. Connector Routing & Reroute
-        ○ Disable Auto Routing:
-For individual connectors, set Shape.CellsU("Reroute") = 0 (or via COM: shape.CellsU["Reroute"].ResultIU = 0) to turn off auto-rerouting when shapes move or get re-glued.
-        ○ Lock to Geometry:
+- **Disable auto routing:** Set `Shape.CellsU("Reroute") = 0` (or via COM: `shape.CellsU["Reroute"].ResultIU = 0`) to keep connectors on the path produced by the planner.
-Use polylines or static lines (not “Connectors”) if you want to override Visio’s dynamic pathfinding entirely.
+- **Lock to geometry:** Use polylines or static lines (not smart connectors) when bundles must remain fixed.

-    2. Snap & Glue
+### 2. Snap & Glue
-        ○ Turn Off Snapping and Gluing (Globally):
-Temporarily disable these settings during automation:
-Application.ActiveWindow.GlueSettings = False
-Application.ActiveWindow.SnapSettings = False

-Remember to restore original settings after automation is complete, to not affect user experience.
+- **Turn off during automation:** Set `Application.ActiveWindow.GlueSettings = $false` and `Application.ActiveWindow.SnapSettings = $false` before placing shapes programmatically.
+- **Restore afterwards:** Re-enable both settings after rendering so day-to-day authoring behavior returns.

-    3. Layout and Auto-Align
+### 3. Layout and Auto-Align
-        ○ Disable Dynamic Layout:
-On the page or document, you can adjust the layout properties to prevent shapes from auto-arranging:
-Application.ActiveWindow.Page.LayoutStyle = visLFSManual
-        ○ Prevent Overlap:
-Optionally set manual placement on all shapes: shape.CellsU("LockMoveX").FormulaU = "1"; shape.CellsU("LockMoveY").FormulaU = "1"
+- **Disable dynamic layout:** Set `Application.ActiveWindow.Page.LayoutStyle = visLFSManual` so Visio does not reshuffle the page.
+- **Prevent overlap adjustments:** Lock placement with `shape.CellsU("LockMoveX").FormulaU = "1"` and `shape.CellsU("LockMoveY").FormulaU = "1"` when the planner controls positioning.

-    4. Event Reactions
+### 4. Event Reactions
-        ○ Suspend Events:
-Use Application.EventsEnabled = False to prevent event triggers and macro reactions while generating diagrams (just remember to turn back on).
+- **Suspend events:** Toggle `Application.EventsEnabled = False` during batch updates to prevent macros or event handlers from firing, then set it back to `True`.

-    5. Protection Locks
+### 5. Protection Locks
-        ○ Lock Shape Behavior:
-Set ShapeSheet cells like LockGroup, LockSelect, LockDelete to prevent user or automation from modifying certain objects after creation.
+- **Lock generated artifacts:** Set ShapeSheet protection cells (`LockGroup`, `LockSelect`, `LockDelete`, etc.) wherever automation must freeze shapes after placement.

-    6. Undo Buffer
+### 6. Undo Buffer
-        ○ Suspend Undo Logging:
-Use Application.DeferRecalc and Application.UndoEnabled = False for complex batch operations for speed and memory.
+- **Suspend undo logging:** Use `Application.DeferRecalc` and `Application.UndoEnabled = False` for large renders, then restore both settings to preserve user undo history.

-Implementation Advice
+## Implementation Advice
-    • Temporarily Suppress features: Always restore original settings after generation to keep normal Visio usability.
-    • Combine with Planner Output: Apply these suppression settings only while running your automation—the runner (CLI) can toggle these features as needed per step.
-    • Selective Use: You may want to selectively turn off snapping, glue, or reroute for specific shapes/connectors only—leaving core Visio functionality available for user tweaking after generation.

-By controlling these automation-targeted features, you gain much more deterministic output and minimize the risk of Visio “fixing” your algorithmically generated geometry or layouts.
-This control is critical to producing professional, high-fidelity diagrams with VDG.
+- **Suppress features temporarily:** Always revert every flag you change once rendering finishes so standard Visio ergonomics stay intact.
+- **Coordinate with planner output:** Only disable automation while the runner applies planner-driven geometry; let the CLI toggle these settings step by step.
+- **Apply selectively:** Prefer shape- or connector-level overrides when possible, leaving core Visio functionality available for post-generation tweaks.

+Actively managing these features keeps the pipeline deterministic and preserves professional fidelity in the generated diagrams.